Nerve agent: V-series

 The V-series is the second family of nerve agents and contains five well known members: VE, VG, VM, VR, and VX, along with several more obscure analogues.

-The most studied agent in this family, VX (it is thought that the 'X' in its name comes from its overlapping isopropyl radicals), was invented in the 1950s at Porton Down in the United Kingdom.
+The most studied agent in this family, VX (it is thought that the "X" in its name comes from its overlapping isopropyl radicals), was invented in the 1950s at Porton Down in Wiltshire, England.
 Ranajit Ghosh, a chemist at the Plant Protection Laboratories of Imperial Chemical Industries (ICI) was investigating a class of organophosphate compounds (organophosphate esters of substituted aminoethanethiols).
 Like Schrader, Ghosh found that they were quite effective pesticides.
-In 1954, ICI put one of them on the market under the trade name Amiton.
-It was subsequently withdrawn, as it was too toxic for safe use.
-The toxicity did not escape military notice and some of the more toxic materials had been sent to the British Armed Forces research facility at Porton Down for evaluation.
+In 1953 and 1954, ICI conducted field trials, intending to market the material as an acaricide with the common name amiton.
+Development was halted, as it was too toxic for safe use.
+The toxicity did not escape military notice and some of the more toxic materials had been sent to Porton Down for evaluation.
 After the evaluation was complete, several members of this class of compounds became a new group of nerve agents, the V agents (depending on the source, the V stands for Victory, Venomous, or Viscous).
-The best known of these is probably VX, with VR ("Russian V-gas") coming a close second (Amiton is largely forgotten as VG, with G probably coming from "G"hosh).
+The best known of these is probably VX, with VR ("Russian V-gas") coming a close second (amiton is largely forgotten as VG, with G probably coming from "G"hosh).
 All of the V-agents are persistent agents, meaning that these agents do not degrade or wash away easily and can therefore remain on clothes and other surfaces for long periods.
 In use, this allows the V-agents to be used to blanket terrain to guide or curtail the movement of enemy ground forces.
 The consistency of these agents is similar to oil; as a result, the contact hazard for V-agents is primarily – but not exclusively – dermal.
 VX was the only V-series agent that was fielded by the US as a munition, in rockets, artillery shells, airplane spray tanks, and landmines.

 Analyzing the structure of thirteen V agents, the standard composition, which makes a compound enter this group, is the absence of halides.
 It is clear that many agricultural pesticides can be considered as V agents if they are notoriously toxic.
 The agent is not required to be a phosphonate and presents a dialkylaminoethyl group.
 The toxicity requirement is waived as the VT agent and its salts (VT-1 and VT-2) are "non-toxic".
 Replacing the sulfur atom with selenium increases the toxicity of the agent by orders of magnitude.